Translate

 Times Tables Rock Stars

-At St Joseph’s we subscribe to Times Table Rock Stars and use it in our classrooms.
+At St Joseph’s we subscribe to Times Table Rock Stars and use it in our classrooms and for home learning for Years 2 to 6.
 This is a system that the children use to practise the instant recall of their multiplication and division facts.
 Please watch this video explaining what Times Table Rock Stars is and how you can support your child at home.
 Please explore the documents below for more information.

 https://www.youtube.com